oceanprotocol/ocean.py/READMEs/publish-flow.md

     datatoken_publish_market_order_fee_amounts=[0],
     datatoken_bytess=[[b""]],
 )
-print(f"Just published asset, with did={ddo.did}")
+print(f"Just published DDO with did={ddo.did}")
 ```

 ### Appendix: Metadata Encryption

-The asset metadata is stored on-chain.
+The DDO metadata is stored on-chain.
 It's encrypted and compressed by default.
 Therefore it supports GDPR "right-to-be-forgotten" compliance rules by default.

 You can control this:
-- To disable encryption, use `ocean.assets.create(..., encrypt_flag=False)`.
+- To disable encryption, use `ocean.ddo.create(..., encrypt_flag=False)`.
-- To disable compression, use `ocean.assets.create(..., compress_flag=False)`.
+- To disable compression, use `ocean.ddo.create(..., compress_flag=False)`.
-- To disable both, use `ocean.assets.create(..., encrypt_flag=False, compress_flag=False)`.
+- To disable both, use `ocean.ddo.create(..., encrypt_flag=False, compress_flag=False)`.

 ### Appendix: Different Templates

-`ocean.assets.create(...)` creates a data NFT using ERC721Template, and datatoken using ERC20Template by default.
+`ocean.ddo.create(...)` creates a data NFT using ERC721Template, and datatoken using ERC20Template by default.
 For each, you can use a different template.
 In creating a datatoken, you can use an existing data NFT by adding the argument `data_nft_address=<data NFT address>`.